Shares pare losses on U.S. data, dollar rebounds

 Yields on 10-year German Bunds rose to 0.819 percent, after slumping to a new low of 0.716 percent.

-(Reporting by Herbert Lash in New York; Additional reporting by Marc Jones in London; Editing by Leslie Adler, Diane Craft and Richard Chang)
+(Reporting by Herbert Lash in New York; Additional reporting by Marc Jones in London; Editing by Leslie Adler and Diane Craft)